LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 7.1.4 Legal Gameplay Tactics
 - Any move or technique that is executable within the game's mechanics is considered a legal move
   - This includes, but is not limited to: hero farming, bludger dribbling, backwards shots, and any other technique possible within the game
-- Teams cannot request restrictions on legal gameplay techniques
 - Staff will not enforce limitations on how players utilize the game's built-in mechanics
-- If the game developers implement patches that modify or remove certain techniques, LEAGUE7 will follow the current state of the game

 ### 7.2 Match Protocols